Chante Black

-Chante Black (born November 12, 1985) is an American professional basketball player.
-She most recently played for the San Antonio Silver Stars of the WNBA.
+Chante L’amour Black (born November 12, 1985) is an American professional basketball player.
+She most recently played for the San Antonio Silver Stars of the WNBA before playing for the Melbourne Boomers of Australia's Women's National Basketball League.

-High school
+High school career

-Born in Austin, Texas, Black played for East Forsyth High School in Kernersville, North Carolina, where she was named a WBCA All-American.
-She participated in the 2004 WBCA High School All-America Game where she scored three points.
+Born in Austin, Texas, Black played girl's basketball for East Forsyth High School in Kernersville, North Carolina, where she was named a WBCA All-American.